VPDoR $5,000 Propel Grant FY25

 Research idea for the external proposal

-- Define the problem/need and the proposed solution: Describe the problem or need your research aims to address and how it proposes to do so.
+- Describe the problem or need your research aims to address and how it proposes to do so.
 This idea should form the basis of your proposal for external funding.

 -